 - Woodpeckers drum on trees to find insects.

-- Their tongues can wrap around their brains for protection.
+- Their tongues can wrap around their skull for protection.

 - They have shock-absorbing skulls.